 - Plant-based oils present in cereals and cereal products, such as rapeseed (vegetable oil), sunflower, and olive oil

 - nuts and seeds

 - wheat germ

 Vitamin C dissolves in water and protects cells from free radicals with its powerful antioxidant impact.
 It promotes proper immune system function that safeguards our bodies from sickness.
 However, vitamin C also helps flush out harmful bacteria found in the urinary system to maintain the well-being of your urinary tract.

 A wide range of fruits and vegetables contain vitamin C, such as:

 - citrus fruits (Choose other sources of vitamin C if they bother your urinary tract.)

 Will Vitamins Change The Color of Your Urine?

 You may be wondering if vitamins can change the color of urine.
 The answer is yes.
 Urine should normally be light yellow.
 However, certain factors can impact how urine looks and smells.
 For example, excess B vitamins –especially vitamin B2 or B12– in the body can turn urine bright yellow.
-Bright yellow urine could reflect any multivitamins or B vitamin supplements you’ve added to your diet.
-Don’t worry; this change in color is harmless.
-However, if your urine is bright yellow and you’re not taking supplements, perhaps the unusual color results from medications or foods you’re eating.
+Bright yellow urine could reflect any multivitamins or B vitamin supplements you've added to your diet.
+Don't worry; this change in color is harmless.
+However, if your urine is bright yellow and you're not taking supplements, perhaps the unusual color is a result of medications you're taking or foods you're eating.
 Another culprit for that, a bright yellow color, is dehydration–aka not drinking enough water.